-A) Today’s story was of Roger Skunk and how the wizard made him smell like roses at his request.
+A) From the Should Wizard Hit Mommy Summary, today’s story was of Roger Skunk and how the wizard made him smell like roses at his request.
 The other little creatures, who earlier loathed Roger Skunk, now gathered around him because he smelled so fresh.
 They played various games with children till dark and then went to their homes happily.

 Jo assumed that the story was over.
 But, when Roger Skunk returned home, his mother was furious at the unusual smell he had acquired.
 She called it an awful smell and asked who had made him smell like that.
 Mommy took her umbrella and went to the wizard with Roger Skunk.
 She hit the wizard right over the head.
 The wizard changed his smell back to a skunk’s smell.
 She wanted that a skunk should smell the way a little skunk should have.
 It should behave naturally and normally.
 After a while, the other small creatures got used to the typical smell of the skunk and did not run away.

 Q. 3.
 What do you think was Jo’s problem?

 A) Jo had been used to to the happy ending of the stories of Roger, where the wizard would fulfill his wishes.
 She liked the story where the wizard had changed his awful smell to that of the roses and all animals liked it and played with Roger Skunk happily.
 But, she did not like the ending of the extended story where Roger Skunk’s mother hit the wizard on the head and forced him to change Skunk’s smell to the earlier one.

 She insisted that her father should tell her the same story again the next day with a changed ending that was that the wizard should hit mommy on the head and do not change the smell of Roger Skunk.
 In the beautiful worldview of her imagination, she could not digest the harsh realities of life.